“Be A Queen, Move Like a Goddess, Dance Like A Diva”

 In November, 2005, Jihan was guest artist and teacher at the First Annual Bellydance and Comic Book Convention at the Hayward convention center, sponsored by Alexandra and Latifa (San Francisco, CA.).

 Since 2002, Jihan has been featured as dance master and instructor, at Zambra Studios, sponsored by Rena Milgrom, and at the former Centrum Spiral, sponsored by Adla, both in Prague, Czech Republic.
 Jihan has been a featured dance master and teacher at the famous Middle Eastern Dance Festival, Rakkasah, both east and west locations, sponsored by Shukriya, in 1999 (CA) and 2001 (NJ).
 She has taught master classes series at the annual Florida Dance Festival, sponsored by the Florida Dance Association, in 1994 (Tampa) and 1999 Miami.
 Jihan has appeared as special guest artist and teacher at Raks Al Dunya Festival, in Gainesville, Florida, sponsored by Global Dance Arts and Zarifa Sa'id.
 Her many performances, both solo and with her group JJEDT, are on “Jihan’s Gems”, a video produced by Zarifa Sa’id, compiling four year’s worth of performances at Raks Al Dunya.
 Jihan has also been featured in many video productions, including Tamalyn Dallal’s “Emerald Dreams”, sponsored by the MidEast Dance Exchange, (Miami Beach, FL), Festival on the Nile, by Beledi productions (Orlando, FL), Kahreen and Kira (Kismet Dancers of Miami) Productions, Bahia’s H.O.T.
-Seminars, (Austin, TX), Ruby Jazayre’s Productions (South Bend, IN), Little Egypt Productions, (Dallas, TX), and “Ya Halla, Y’All!”, (Dallas, TX), the Samiha Dance Project, by Dr. Leona Marsh, NYC, to name a few.
+Seminars, (Austin, TX), Ruby Jazayre’s Productions (South Bend, IN), Little Egypt Productions, (Dallas, TX), with an upcoming return engagement as workshop teacher and guest performer in July 2010 , and “Ya Halla, Y’All!”, (Dallas, TX), the Samiha Dance Project, by Dr. Leona Marsh, NYC, to name a few.

 Jihan has a passion for the traditional and authentic regional music and dances of Egypt as well as its classical and contemporary dance forms.
 Her dance style is greatly influenced by internationally acclaimed master dancer and choreographer Dahlena (Chicago/LA.) and by Egyptian world-renowned master dancer and choreographer, Mahmoud Reda (whom she considers the Egyptian equivalent to George Ballanchine).
 Her dance training has also been greatly impacted by her other mentors, Raqia Hassan (Cairo), Mohammed "Momo" Kadous (Berlin/Cairo), the late American-Lebanese Middle Eastern dance enigma, Ibrahim "Bobby" Farrah (NYC), Yousry Sharif (NYC/Cairo), Morocco (NYC), the late Amir (Boston) and Evelyn "Azeeza" Hamsey (Montreal/Miami).
-Azeeza began teaching and coaching Jihan in 1980, and still remains Jihan's dance consultant and best critic.
+Azeeza began teaching and coaching Jihan in 1980 to 2004, and in Jihan's heart, will be for ever her best dance consultant and best critic.
 For 20 years, from 1984, until his demise in 2004, Jihan consulted and rehearsed rhythmic patterns with Tunisian percussionist, the late, Fathi Bilalgia, with whom she performed and was accompanied by in class and on stage.
 Fathi inspired Jihan to produce the workshop series “The Dancer & The Drummer”, first introduced in 1994 at the Florida Dance Festival in Miami, because of his admiration for Egyptian Dance Diva, Azza Sharif, and her accompanist, renowned Egyptian percussionist Khamis Khankish.
 Mrs. Jamal had the great pleasure of performing with Mr. Khankish’s in 2005 in Cairo, adding this wonderful experience to her list of dreams.
+Most recently, since 2005, Jihan has also briefly studied with Egypt's Dance Master, Mr. Mohammed Hosseny, who has inspired her to further evolve her stylizing of Oriental choreography!

 Jihan's ethnic dance expertise also includes line dances from Lebanon and Syria, AKA "Dabke", and women's dances from the Khaleej (Arabic Gulf) areas.
 Her formal dance education also includes the Northern African disciplines of Tunisian folk dance and Moroccan Sheikhat dance, Leila Haddad (Tunis/Paris).
 Jihan studied ballet, briefly, as a child and again in resent years, with Carlos Danaan (Miami), Jazz with Nancy Walker (Miami) and Antolino Alvarez (Miami/NYC) and classical Spanish dance with Carmen de Cordova (Madrid/Miami).
 On occasion, she has sought out the talents of Mariano Parra (NYC/Miami) and Tony Catanzaro (Miami) for private coaching, prior to her performances.
 Jihan is a committed teacher and dance master, and thus continues her dance training with Azeeza and other top professionals in her field.